WiggleArms/KerbalismCompatibilityOverhaul/README.md

-### Kerbalism Compatibility Overhaul
+# Kerbalism Compatibility Overhaul

-**Made by Wigglearms, with a patch by jessicest** *Thanks to all the amazing people who have helped develop Kerbalism and to jessicest for a SSPXr patch!*
+**Made by Wigglearms, with a patch by jessicest**

+*Thanks to all the amazing people who have helped develop Kerbalism and to jessicest for a SSPX patch!*

 *Kerbalism Compatibility Overhaul (KCO)* is a modular patch suite for Kerbal Space Program that expands and enhances Kerbalism's realism, while integrating it more smoothly with other popular mods.

-#### Patches and Compatibility:
+## Patches and Compatibility:

 **Default Kerbalism**:
 - Completely overhauls/provides the default resource distributions, including Ore.
 Feedback on balancing is welcome!